acdop100/blog/content/post/_index.md

 ---
-title: Blog
+title: About
-description: Blog posts page
+description: General description
-images: ["/images/avatar.png"]
+images:
+  - /images/avatar.png
+share: true
 ---

 This is my about page. :wave: